aws-samples/prometheus-for-ecs/README.md

 aws cloudformation deploy --stack-name $VPC_STACK_NAME --template-file $VPC_TEMPLATE --capabilities CAPABILITY_IAM
 ```

-Make sure you have the latest version of AWS CLI that provides support for Amazon Managed Service for Prometheus.
 Before proceeding further, export a set of environment variables that are required by scripts used in subsequent steps.
 Modify the **ACCOUNT_ID** and **AWS_REGION** variables in the *env.sh* script before running the command below.
 ```
 source env.sh
 ```